Austin Location

 608 West 12th Street, Suite B Austin, TX 78701

 While many states have specific statutes relating to both assault and battery, Texas combines both crimes under the criminal statutes for assault and aggravated assault.
-Criminal charges in these cases can range from Class C misdemeanors all the way to first-degree felonies, and any person facing either charge will want to be sure they are working with an experienced Austin criminal defense attorney.
+Criminal charges in these cases can range from Class C misdemeanors to first-degree felonies, and any person facing either charge will want to be sure they are working with an experienced Austin Assault attorney.

 Texas Penal Code § 22.01 defines an assault as a person intentionally, knowingly, or recklessly causing bodily injury to another person, including their spouse, intentionally or knowingly threatening another person with imminent bodily injury, including their spouse, or intentionally or knowingly causing physical contact with another person when an alleged offender knew or should have reasonably known that the other person would regard the contact as offensive or provocative.